 Check virus Malware infection

-Again there is chances virus Malware malicious code that digs deep into Windows and gets its hooks into the Windows kernel at a low level can cause system instability that crash windows 10 with blue screen errors.
+Again there is a chance virus Malware malicious code that digs deep into Windows and gets its hooks into the Windows kernel at a low level can cause system instability that crashes Windows 11 with blue screen errors.

-In such cases, we recommend perform a full system scan with the latest updated antivirus or antimalware application.
-That scan windows deeply and remove the malicious code that may cause system instability.
+In such cases, we recommend performing a full system scan with the latest updated antivirus or antimalware application.
+That scans windows deeply and removes the malicious code that may cause system instability.

 Fortunately, there are plenty of antivirus programs out there that are very good at getting rid of these threats.
 One perfect example of this statement is Bitdefender, rated the world’s Nr.
 1 antivirus program.